keesL/hiwa/README.md

 ## TODO

-* Fix SQL and XSS issues in customers, products, orders and users
+* Fix (most) SQL and XSS issues in customers, products, orders and users
 * Come up with some documentation (installation, usage, as well as fixing)

 ### Dependencies: